How to Avoid Greenwashing

 Every item in our organic clothing collection is:

-PETA Approved Vegan
+- PETA Approved Vegan (no animal-derived materials)

-Shipped plastic-free in home-compostable packaging
+- Shipped carbon-neutral and plastic-free in home-compostable packaging

 To understand the principles behind this approach, you can also explore our commitment to ethical apparel in Australia.